 What is Eastern Equine Encephalitis Virus and How Does it Spread?

 Eastern equine encephalitis virus (EEEV) is a zoonotic alphavirus and arbovirus, and was first recognized in horses in 1831 in Massachusetts.
 The first confirmed human cases were identified in New England in 1938.
 EEEV is present today in North, Central and South America, and the Caribbean.
 In rare cases, those that contract the virus will develop the serious neuroinvasive disease, Eastern equine encephalitis (EEE).
-From 2007 to 2016, an average of seven (7) cases of EEE were reported annually in the U.S. EEE may also be commonly referred to as Triple E or sleeping sickness.
+From 2009 to 2018, between three (3) and fifteen (15) cases of EEE were reported annually in the U.S. EEE may also be commonly referred to as Triple E or sleeping sickness.
 EEEV is a vector-borne disease that is transmitted to humans through the bite of an infected mosquito.
 Culiseta melanura is the primary vector among birds, but this mosquito species does not typically feed on humans.
 It is believed that EEEV is mainly transmitted to humans and horses by bridge vectors that have contracted the virus by feeding on infected birds.
 Bridge vector species of mosquitoes may include Coquillettidia pertubans, Aedes sollicitans, and Ochlerotatus canadensis.
 The risk of contracting the EEE virus is highest during the summer months, and those who live and work near wetland and swamp areas are at higher risk of infection.
 EEEV is only spread to humans via mosquito bite, and cannot be transmitted directly by other humans or horses.
 There is an EEEV vaccine available for horses, and owners are encouraged to discuss vaccination with their veterinarian.

 |Symptoms of EEE Infection